 By Bay City News

-Stay up-to-date on the latest local schools news and fabulous Patch contests - follow Patch!
+Stay informed on the latest crime, news and events in your neighborhood - follow Patch!